nim-lang/Nim/doc/manual.rst

 The exception tree is defined in the `system <system.html>`_ module.
 Every exception inherits from ``system.Exception``.
-Exceptions that indicate programming bugs inherit from ``system.Defect`` (which is a subtype of ``Exception``) and are stricly speaking not catchable as they can also be mapped to an operation that terminates the whole process.
+Exceptions that indicate programming bugs inherit from ``system.Defect`` (which is a subtype of ``Exception``) and are strictly speaking not catchable as they can also be mapped to an operation that terminates the whole process.
 If panics are turned into exceptions, these exceptions inherit from `Defect`.